balena-io-modules/ts-types/README.md

 This is a monorepo using [Lerna](https://lernajs.io/).
 Read its docs for usage instructions.

+### Publishing

+Use `lerna publish` to publih all the packages with unrfeleased changes.

+**One tricky part** is that we want the typings version to exactly match the version of the original package.
+So when having the intractive lerna menu for the version selection please pick the custom option and provide the version by hand.

 ## Conventions

 When adding the new package follow these rules: